-The good news is, this section of your business plan is only needed if you plan to ask for outside funding for your home business.
+A business plan contains many sections, and if you are looking for funding from outside sources you will need to include the funding request.
+The good news is, this section of your business plan is only needed if you plan to ask for outside business funding.
 If you're not seeking financial help, you can leave it out of your business plan document.
 There are a variety of ways to fund your business without debt or investors.

-What Goes Into the Funding Request Section of Your Business Plan
+What Goes Into the Funding Request

-- An outline of your business.
 Yes, you've done this already in past sections, but you want to give potential lenders and investors a recap of your business.
 In some cases, you might simply share the Funding Request Section so you need to have your business details such as what you provide, information about your target market, your structure (i.e. LLC), owners and members information (for partnerships and corporations), and any successes you've had to date in your business.

-- Your current financial situation.
 Again, you've provided some financial information in the Financial Data section, but it doesn't hurt to summarize.
 If you're submitting just the funding request, you'll need this information to help financial sources understand your money situation.
 Provide financial details such as income and cash flow statements, and balance sheets.
 Offer your projected financial information as well.
 If you're asking for a loan for which you'll be offering collateral, include information about the asset as well.
 If the business had debt, outline your plan for paying it off.
 Finally, share how you'll pay the loan or what sort of return on investment (ROI) investors can expect by investing in your business.

-- Current and future financial plans such as loan repayment schedule or plans to sell the business.
+Current and future financial plans include items such as loan repayment schedules or plans to sell the business.
 If you're getting a loan, outline your plans for repayment (although most lenders will have their own schedules).
-If you have plans to sell the business, let the lender know that and how it will effect them.
+If you have plans to sell the business, let the lender know that and how it will affect them.
 Other issues to consider are relocation (if you move) or a buyout.
 Finally, let investors know how they can exit the deal, such as cashing out (how long before they can do that?).

 You're asking for money, so you need to always be professional and know your business inside and out.
 Here are some other things to keep in mind:

-- Tailor your funding request to each financial source.
+Tailor your funding request to each financial source.
 Lenders and investors need different information (i.e. loan repayment versus ROI), so create different reports for each.

-- Ask for enough to keep your business going.
+Ask for enough to keep your business going.
 Don't be stingy, as you don't want your business to fail from a lack of money.
 At the same time, don't be greedy, asking for more than you need.

 Updated 2016 Leslie Truex